Vidigal-code/ecommerce-orders-queue-challenge/README.md

   - Number of orders processed for each type (VIP and normal)

 ### 5. Deployment and Monitoring
-- ✅ Scalable application architecture
+- ✅ Scalable application with 25 concurrent workers
-- ✅ Logs displayed in real-time interface
+- ✅ Real-time logs and metrics dashboard
-- ✅ Database reset functionality for re-running tests
+- ✅ Database reset functionality for clean test runs
+- ✅ Single docker-compose orchestration

 ---

-## Technical Implementation
+## 🛠 Technical Implementation

 | Component | Technology | Purpose |
 |-----------|------------|---------|